-HI gn Flow Emergency Level Phone Notification Script This is [your name and position].
-IRWD has activated the Emergency Action Plan for Syphon Canyon Dam, No. 1029.004 located in Orchard Hills.
+High Flow Emergency Level Phone Notification Script

+IRWD has activated the Emergency Action Plan for Syphon Canyon Dam, No. 1029.004, located in Orchard Hills.
 The dam is under a High Flow condition but is not in danger of failing.

-High flows at the dam began at on The current flow at the dam is cfs.
+High flows at the dam began at on .

+The current flow at the dam is cfs.

 You have/will receive a text or email with additional details.
 We'll provide updates when there are any changes in flow or dam condition.
-I can be contacted at [preferred contact method]
+What is the best way to contact you with additional updates? [record contact information].